Having defined and described liberty, Hart exposes the sin of slavery, and the slaveholder’s own bondage to Satan.

 Federalists didn’t respect Democrats; Democrats hated Federalists.
 Libertarians know neither can be trusted with power.

-Anti-federalist Robert Yates (under the pseudonym Brutus) argues against the constitution, foreseeing many of the expansions of federal power that came to pass.
+Anti-federalist Robert Yates (under the pseudonym Brutus) argues against the constitution, foreseeing many of the expansions of federal power.

 James Winthrop, writing under the pseudonym Agrippa, argues against the Constitution, suggesting ratification will lead inevitably to the abuse of federal power.

 Madison discusses how a large, republican government can mitigate the effects of factions.

 Yates (using the pseudonym “Brutus”) argues that the constitutional power to raise an army and borrow money will lead to an expansion of state power.

 Alexander Hamilton explains the importance of the Senate’s “advise and consent” power, arguing for its necessity as a check on the executive branch.